cropped-FLN-Favicon.png

 • Expected Commitment: 7 hours per week on average.
 You also must be able to attend the full duration of the week-long Y7 Summit – expected in June, exact dates TBC.

 • Location: The majority of your activity (e.g. pre-Summit preparations with your delegation, pre-negotiations or Post-Summit Initiatives) is expected to take place remotely.
-The Summit itself is expected to take place in France.
+The Summit itself is expected to take place in: TBA.

 • Costs: Future Leaders Network does not charge any fees to apply to or participate in this opportunity.
 In-country costs (accommodation and board) are usually covered by the host organisation.
 Please Note: Successful candidates will be required to pay for all costs of participation, including travel to/from the Summit and any other costs not covered by the host.